lekoala/silverstripe-encrypt/README.md

 These fields work exactly like their regular counterpart, except the data is encrypted.

+There is also one extra field:

+- EncryptedDBJson: this one helps storing encrypted serialized data

 # Searching for data

 Thanks to CipherSweet, data is encrypted with a blind index.
 This blind index can be used to search data if you know the value